Relintai/pandemonium_engine_docs/03_usage/05_animation/03_2d_skeletons.md

 the previous polygon instead of drawing a new one.

-After moving the polygon, remember to update the UV by selecting Edit -> "Polygon -> UV" in the Polygon 2D UV Editor.
+After moving the polygon, remember to update the UV by selecting Edit -> "Polygon -&gt; UV" in the Polygon 2D UV Editor.

 ![](img/skel2d5.png)